semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 2. [Connect Okta app with Semaphore](#token)
 3. [Configure user provisioning](#provision)

-The steps are
+The set up steps are explained in this section.

 ### Step 1: Create Okta app {#create}

 To create an Okta app integration:

 1. Log in to your Okta organization
-2. Press the **Admin** button to access the admintrator dashboard
+2. Press the **Admin** button to access the administrator dashboard
 3. On the left side, select **Applications** > **Applications**
 4. Press **Create App Integration**